EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 - `effect6`: Timing Metric
 - `effect7`: Filtering

-Each `effect*` is an independent Effect.
+Each `effect*` is independent.
-You can mix and match the retries, fallbacks, etc however you want and can easily create new ones with new superpowers.
+You can mix and match the retries, fallbacks, etc., however you want.
+You can easily create new Effects that have new superpowers.

 ## Deferred Execution